shogo82148/actions-cfn-lint/README.md

 ### `reviewdog_flags`

 Optional.
-Additional reviewdog flags
+Additional reviewdog flags.
+The default is "".

 ### `cfn_lint_args`

 Optional. the arguments for cfn-lint.
+The default is "".

 ### `working_directory`